Ming Wood Shakyamuni Buddha on Lotus Pedestal, China

 Description

-Although there have been countless Buddhas over the centuries, only Shakyamuni is considered The Buddha, the historical figure who lived on earth and was the source and creator of Buddhist doctrine.
-He is the fourth Buddha of the present era (kalpa) who will be succeeded by the Buddha of the Future Maitreya (Mi-lo-Fu in Chinese) in three thousand years.
-This Mahayana Buddha sits in meditation (dhyana) with legs in padmasana with one foot faced up, both hands in his lap and thumbs touching in a triangle symbolizing triratna, the Three Jewels of Buddhism: the Buddha, the dharma (Buddha’s teachings) and the sangha (religious community of monks).
-Dhyana, the most represented hand pose during the Ming through Qing dynastiesis is the meditation position Buddha assumed while under the Bodhi tree before his enlightenment.
+Although there have been countless Buddhas, only Shakyamuni is considered The Buddha, the historical figure who lived on earth and was the source and creator of Buddhist doctrine.
+This Mahayana Buddha sits in meditation (dhyana) legs in padmasana with one foot faced up, both hands in lap and thumbs touching in a triangle symbolizing the triratna, the Three Jewels of Buddhism: the Buddha, the dharma (Buddha’s teachings) and the sangha (religious community).
 He wears a three-part monk’s robe (dhoti) gathered at the waist with a shawl over his shoulders extending to his back.
-He radiates serenity with abeautiful benign expression emphasized by downcast eyes, an aquiline nose and a slightly smiling mouth.
+He radiates serenity with a beautiful benign expression emphasized by downcast eyes, an aquiline nose and a slightly smiling mouth.
 He has the Buddha’s identifying features referred to as lakshanas: pendulous ears symbolizing enlightenment, three neck creases symbolizing luck and an ushnisha, a raised cranial protuberance denoting the seat of intellectual powers, wisdom and divine energy.
-The ushnisha is centered with a slight hemispherical bump called a nikkeishu in Japanese that, represents his radiating light of wisdom.
-His head is snail-crowne with raised rounded spiral curls, an allusion to the legend when he was lost in meditation he was usaware of the sun beating on his head.
-In gratitude for his love for all sentient beings, snails gathered on his head to form a protective hood with their cool bodies.
-He is seated on a padmapita, a throne with three rows of lotus leaves.
-In excellent condition, this is covered with a lacquer coat having licks of the gilt that nliven his red painted throne.
+The ushnisha is centered with an hemispherical bump called a nikkeishu that represents his radiating light of wisdom.
+His head is snail-crowned with raised rounded spiral curls, an allusion to the legend when he was lost in meditation he was unaware of the sun beating on his head.
+In gratitude for his love for all sentient beings, snails gathered on his head to form a protective hood He is seated on a padmapita throne with three rows of lotus leaves.
+Made to be viewed on all sides his three part monk’s robe extends with flowing sleeves over his feet and down his back.
+In excellent condition, covered with lacquer coat and licks of gilt that enliven his red painted throne.
 It is a rare and beautiful statue, as many Ming Buddha images did not survive China’s modernization.

 Sources: